Ischgl - perhaps more than any other resort in Austria - has completely changed its image over the last years.

 More information about Ischgl hotels & other accommodation

-Ischgl is far enough up the Paznaun valley that it has no major resorts nearby - the closest smaller ski areas would be the higher resort of Galtür (often visited by Ischgl skiers), and the resorts of See and Kappl further down the valley.
+Ischgl is far enough up the Paznaun valley that it has no major resorts nearby - the closest smaller ski areas would be Galtür (a ski resort further up the valley often visited by Ischgl skiers), and the resorts of See and Kappl closer to the entrance to the valley.